Absent Freeholder and Leaking Flats

 I finished by asking why there was no available legislation to impose immediate penalties on the managing parties.

-The letter went on to state that there was quite clearly an urgent need to repair various parts of the building and three points were highlighted:
+The letter went on to state that there was clearly an urgent need to repair various parts of the building and three points were highlighted:

 - The roof is in need of urgent repair and despite repeated requests to the managing agents no action has been taken.
 Whilst it may not immediately affect you, if not repaired it will harm the building as a whole during the course of time;